Damage Cause By Rabbits

 Habitat modifications can provide long-term, non-lethal control of rabbit damage.
 Removing brush piles, weed patches, junk piles and other dense cover adjacent to tree plantings where rabbits live and hide can provide excellent control.
 Since rabbits tend to avoid open areas to escape natural predators, damage can be reduced by mowing or cultivating grass and weeds in tree plantings.

 Rabbits can be removed by hunting and trapping.
 Hunting in the early morning and late evening may effectively reduce the rabbit population and lessen the damage.
 Hunting generally is least effective where there is ample hiding cover.

 Trapping is one of the best ways to reduce rabbit problems in urban areas.
-Several types of wooden and wire live traps are available from garden centers, hardware stores and seed catalogs for about $20.
+Several types of wooden and wire live traps are available from garden centers, hardware stores and seed catalogs.
 Wire traps are more effective when the sides are covered with canvas.
 Traps should be placed close to cover where rabbits feed and rest.
 During the winter, the trap door should be placed away from prevailing winds to prevent leaves and snow from entering.
 Traps can be baited with ear corn, dried apples, or dried leafy alfalfa or clover during winter.
 Apples, carrots, and cabbage work well during the summer but become mushy during winter.
 Traps should be checked daily to replenish bait and remove rabbits.
 Captured rabbits should be released several miles from the plantings.
 Jackrabbits usually do not enter wire box traps.
 They can be captured using large funnel traps placed in travel lanes.